November 7, 2014 / 2 Comments

 Y’see, Timmy, if we’re doing things right, we all keep growing as writers.
 We gain experience (some good, some bad).
 We learn new things.
 We swear never to do certain things ever again.

 And because of this, we stumble when we try to go back.
 It’s kind of like bumping into an old ex and pretending nothing’s changed when… well, a lot has changed.
-There’s skewed memories, things we know that we don’t want to, and experiences that make casual conversations kind of awkward.
+There’s skewed memories, things we know that we don’t want to talk about, and experiences that make casual conversations kind of awkward.
 Because we’ve grown and moved on.
 There can still be something there, sure, but it’ll never be what it was back then.

 Final anecdote.
 A month or two back I was offered a spot in a high-profile anthology.
 My first thought for a story that fit was actually an unproduced script I’d written for a television show back in 2001.
 But this was a themed anthology—my story had to fit this theme and these characters.